-5018 California Water Service Company - Visali a Retail Does your agency implement School Education program s?
-Yes The list of wholesale agencies performing public outreach with the BMP n which can be counted to help the agency comply Materials meet state education framework requirements?
-Yes tandards in mind.
-Working with West Ed/K-12 Alliance, a with Common Core State Standards and Next Generation Materials distributed to K-6?
+5006 California Water Service Company - Hermosa / Redondo Retail Does your agency implement School Education programs?
+Yes The list of wholesale agencies performing public outreach which can be counted to help the agency comply with the BMP Metropolitan Water District of SC West Basin Municipal Water District Materials meet state education framework requirements?
+Yes The Cal Water H2O Challenge has been designed with standards in mind.
+Working with West Ed/K-12 Alliance, a handbook and lesson plans have been designed to align with Common Core State Standards and Next Generation Science Standards.
+Materials distributed to K-6?
 Yes Cal Water coloring and activity books, pencil pouches, and stickers.
 The Cal Water H2O Challenge is available to grade 4-6 classes.
 The interactive Cal Water Town can be accessed through the Cal Water website.
 Materials distributed to 7-12 students?
-Yes (Info Only) Annual budget for school education program: 14341.00 Description of all other water supplier education programs see above Comments: At Least As effective As Exemption No 0
+No (Info Only) Annual budget for school education program: 23008.00 Description of all other water supplier education programs see above Comments: At Least As effective As No Exemption No 0

-Baseline GPCD: 241.00
+Baseline GPCD: 142.89

-GPCD in 2014 187.11
+GPCD in 2014 111.7

-GPCD Target for 2018: 197.60
+GPCD Target for 2018: 117.20